Pre-Columbian Antigua and Barbuda

-Pre-Columbian Antigua and Barbuda included the Archaic tribes, the Arawak, and possibly the Kalinago.
+Pre-Columbian Antigua and Barbuda included the Archaic tribes, the Arawak, (Note: Specifically the eastern branch of the Taíno) and the Kalinago.
 The oldest major site on Antigua dates to c.
-2900 BC, and the oldest site on Barbuda dates to c.
-1875 BC.
-At the time, Antigua was referred to as Waladli (formerly Yarumaqui), and Barbuda was referred to as Wa'omoni.
+3106 BC, and the oldest site on Barbuda dates to c.
+3685 BC.
+The Kalinago primarily referred to Antigua as Wa'ladli, Barbuda as Wa'omoni, and Redonda as Ocananmanrou.

+Name

+Pre-Columbian cultures used several names to refer to the islands that make up the present day name of Antigua and Barbuda.
+Kenneth Dick finds the following indigenous names for Antigua in Spanish and other colonial literature (including spelling variations):